ncbroberg/starter-academic/content/authors/admin/_index.md

 Hello and welcome to my website!

-I am an applied microeconomist interested in education, innovation, public economics and political economy.
+I am an applied economist interested in education, innovation, political economy and public economics.
 I work as an analyst within the [OECD](https://www.oecd.org/)'s Directorate for Education and Skills.

 Prior to joining the OECD, I was a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/) at the [Robert Schuman Centre for Advanced Studies](https://www.eui.eu/en/academic-units/robert-schuman-centre-for-advanced-studies).